mas-bandwidth/matchmaker/README.md

 * In this state players expand from the nearest datacenter up to 100ms over 60 seconds.

-* These players progressively relax their latency constraints over time.

 * Players in "EXPAND" state should quickly find a game within 60 seconds and go to "PLAYING" state.

 * Any players in "EXPAND" state that don't find a game within 60 seconds, go to "WARMBODY" state.

 For players in the "WARMBODY" state, regular matchmaking attempts have failed.
 Try to fill games with these players.

-* Players in "WARMBODY" state iteratively look across all datacenters in the region for games that need extra players to start, regardless of latency.
+* Look across all datacenters in the region for games that need extra players to start, regardless of latency, and volunteer the warm body.

 * Players in "WARMBODY" state that do not find a match within n seconds, go into "BOTS" state.